Get a bridging loan to buy and renovate a property to sell

 Some lenders that Clifton Private Finance works with are able to offer refurbishment bridging finance from £50,000 to £25 million.

-Naturally, the amount of funding you can access will be dependent on your particular project, and your own financial position.
+Naturally, the amount of funding you can access will depend on your project and your financial position.

 Flexible interest payments

 Typically, refurbishment bridging loans come with the option to “roll-up” the interest to be paid at the end of the term of finance.
-Deferring the interest payment can allow you to focus your entire loan amount on your purchase and refurbishment costs, instead of servicing monthly interest payments.
-(The total cost of the borrowing will be higher, but this will be paid by your sale price or remortgaging.)
+Deferring the interest payment can allow you to focus your entire loan amount on your purchase and refurbishment costs instead of servicing monthly interest payments.
+(The total cost of the borrowing will be higher, but your sale price or remortgaging will pay this.)

 Bespoke terms

-Refurbishment loan lenders can offer terms of finance from one month to two years.
-You will usually arrange for borrowing to extend for the maximum time available, to allow for delays and contingencies, but with the option to repay early without early repayment charges.
+Refurbishment loan lenders can offer finance terms from one month to two years.
+You will usually arrange for borrowing to extend for the maximum time available to allow for delays and contingencies but with the option to repay early without early repayment charges.

 Agreed exit plan